i8degrees/redstone-university/src/introduction.md

 This isn't just another Minecraft course.
 This is a journey into the heart of the machine.

-My name is [Your Name], and as an engineer [and a parent!], I found myself wanting to explore the foundational principles of computer science.
-I realized that the abstract concepts of binary, logic gates, and computer architecture were difficult to grasp from books alone.
+As a non-traditional, self-taught software engineer, I found myself wanting to explore the foundational principles of computer science.
+I realized that the abstract concepts of binary, logic gates, and computer architecture were difficult to grasp from books and theory alone.
 At the same time, I saw the incredibly complex and logical machines being built in Minecraft with Redstone.
 The idea was born: **what if we could learn how a computer works by building one from scratch, using tools we already love?**

 That is the mission of Redstone University.
 We will make the abstract tangible.
 We will turn theory into a physical, working machine that you can walk around inside of.